 - Night owls.
-Some people are just more productive in the evenings, that’s why night jobs from home are great for them.
-If you’re one of the people whose brains work on overdrive and creative juices just seem to flow freely during the night, then these are the types of jobs that might be a good fit for you.
+Some people are just more productive in the evenings and that’s why night jobs from home are great for them.
+If you’re one of the people whose brains work on overdrive and creative juices just seem to flow freely during night time hours, then these are the types of jobs that might be a good fit for you.

 As a home-based agent, you provide customer service via chat, email, or phone.
 Working Solutions allows you to set your own schedule but they require you to work 15-25 hours per week.
 Working Solutions pay between $9-$30/an hour, depending on the program you handle.

 Related: 22 Best Chat Support Jobs from Home in 2022